arcus-azure/arcus.testing/docs/preview/03-Guidance/migrate-from-testing-framework-to-arcus-testing-v1.0.md

 🔗 See the [feature documentation](../02-Features/assertion.md) for more info on the `AssertCsv` and the available options.

 ### XSLT
 Transforming XML-XML to XML-JSON now also happens in a test asserted manner.
+It does not use the file name anymore and a 'convention by configuration' file structure, but needs the actual contents.
+You can use the test-friendly `ResourceDirectory` in the `Arcus.Testing.Core` package to load the files.

+⚠️ **IMPORTANT** that you [add your XSLT files as links](https://jeremybytes.blogspot.com/2019/07/linking-files-in-visual-studio.html) to the test project, that way any changes to the XSLT in the implementation project will be automatically copied to the XSLT transformation used in the tests.

 Here's how XML-XML now works: